-The Nautical Institute has achieved the following quality standards: -
+The Nautical Institute has achieved the following quality standard which will are applied to this scheme of accrediation.

 ISO 9001 2015 Quality Management certified by United Kingdom Accreditation Service (UKAS) Expiry 2020.

 4.1 Requesting accreditation

 A provider wishing to seek Nautical Institute accreditation can do so by contacting the NI's accreditation team and follow this contact with a formal written request.